5 New College Financing Challenges

 Challenge #3 - Unemployment (and Underemployment)

 College degrees, pricey as they may be, do not guarantee a job after graduation.
-Federal Reserve Economic Data shows that the unemployment rate of college grads was 8.6 percent in 2013, compared to nearly 5.3 percent in 1990.
+Federal Reserve Economic Data shows that the unemployment rate of college grads between the ages of 21 and 24 was 5.6 percent in 2016.
 Experienced workers who are out-of-work and willing to take a pay cut also make it challenging for recent grads to find entry-level positions.
 Instead of being unemployed, though, you may find a job that's only part time or doesn't pay enough to sustain you.
-This is called underemployment and it's tougher to quantify than regular unemployment.
+This is called "underemployment" and is tougher to quantify than regular unemployment.

 Possible solutions: To get a foothold in the workforce, Levit cautions recent grads away from being too picky.
 "Take something that allows you to get a foothold in transferable skills," she says.
 "Even working at McDonald's you get experience with time management and client relations."